flaugusto/proffy-web/README.md

 # Proffy WEB!

-This is the Web responsive version of Proffy, an application done in the #NextLevelWeek from Rocketseat!
+This is the Web responsive version of Proffy, an application made at the #NextLevelWeek from Rocketseat!